Strings & Dates

 #> [1] 1

-Example: Using str_length() on character vector
+Example: Using str_length() on a character vector

 str_length(c("cats", "in", "hat"))